mysensors/NodeManager/README.md

     void process(Request & request);
     // return the pin the interrupt is attached to int getInterruptPin();
+    // listen for interrupts on the given pin so interrupt() will be called when occurring void setInterrupt(int pin, int mode, int initial);
 ~~~

 #### Sensor's specific configuration